-The visitors had the chance to see for the first time a colossal bust of Antinous from Patras and an inscription dedicated to Hadrian from Athens.
+The visitors had the chance to see a colossal bust of Antinous from Patras for the first time and an inscription dedicated to Hadrian from Athens.
 These were presented in the “Hall of the Altar” of the museum from November 2017 to March 2018.

-The nude portrait bust of Antinous was found in 1856 during building works in Patras in the northern Peloponnese, along with a second identical bust of Antinous of similar dimensions and type which is displayed in room 31a of the museum and currently on show in the temporary exhibition (inv. no. 417).
+The nude portrait bust of Antinous was found in 1856 during building works in Patras in the northern Peloponnese, along with a second identical bust of Antinous of similar dimensions and type, which is displayed in room 31a of the museum and currently on show in the temporary exhibition (inv. no. 417).

 Next to the colossal bust of Antinous, a never-seen-before inscribed base of a monument dedicated to Hadrian was presented.
 Dated to AD 132, the dedication is an authentic testimony by Athenian citizens to the recognition of Hadrian’s benefactions to their city.
-They address their emperor as Olympios (Ὀλύμπιον), Saviour (σωτήρ) and Builder (κτίστῃ).
+They address their Emperor as Olympios (Ὀλύμπιον), Saviour (σωτήρ) and Builder (κτίστῃ).
 This dedication was orchestrated when Hadrian inaugurated the Temple of Olympian Zeus, founded the Panhellenion and established the Panhellenia Games.

-In addition to these two precious artefacts, an Egyptianising statue of Antinous, which in antiquity stood in the Sanctuary of the Egyptian Gods in Marathon, is still being exhibited in the museum’s Egyptian Collection.
-Herodes Atticus, an immensely wealthy Athenian and friend of Hadrian, erected around AD 160 a sanctuary in Marathon which he dedicated to Isis and Osiris.
+In addition to these two precious artefacts, an Egyptianising statue of Antinous, which in antiquity stood in the Sanctuary of the Egyptian Gods in Marathon, is still exhibited in the museum’s Egyptian Collection.
+Herodes Atticus, an immensely wealthy Athenian and friend of Hadrian, erected around AD 160 a sanctuary in Marathon, which he dedicated to Isis and Osiris.
 A statue of Antinous dressed in an Egyptian costume was unearthed in this sanctuary, among other archaeological findings related to the worship of the Egyptian gods.